IB Education at Parkland High School

 SL courses are seen to be on par with AP courses in terms of academic rigor.

-Further information on each specific course option is available in the pages for each pathway.
+Further information on each specific course option is available here.

 IB Assessment at Parkland